 Oral hygiene, gum disease and heart disease

 In addition to the benefits to your teeth, good mouth hygiene may have even further benefits.
-There is some evidence to suggest that poor oral hygiene is associated with an increased risk of developing heart diseases such as heart attack and angina, and other blood vessel-related problems (cardiovascular disease).
+There is some evidence to suggest that poor oral hygiene is associated with an increased risk of developing heart diseases such as:

 One research trial followed over 11,000 Scottish people.
 The trial found that those who reported poor oral hygiene (never or rarely brushed their teeth) had an increased risk of developing a cardiovascular disease.
 It is not clear if this is a direct cause and effect or simply an association or chance finding.
 That is, it is not proved that poor oral hygiene can actually increase your risk of cardiovascular disease.
-However, there is a plausible theory in that mild inflammation and infection in the mouth from gum disease can get into the bloodstream to trigger mild inflammation in the blood vessels which, over time, can lead to cardiovascular diseases.
+However, there is a theory that mild inflammation and infection in the mouth from gum disease can enter the bloodstream to trigger mild inflammation in the blood vessels.
+This, over time, can lead to cardiovascular diseases.

 Further research is needed to clarify this possible link.
 But, in the meantime, it may be an additional reason to look after your teeth and gums.

 Further help & information